LeCAR-Lab/dial-mpc/README.md

         qvel = np.zeros(6)
         return np.concatenate([qpos, qvel])

+    def get_last_update_time(self):
+        return time.time()

 register_plugin('custom_plugin', plugin_cls=custom_plugin.CustomPlugin)
 ```

 > [!CAUTION]
 > All velocities in ROS2 odometry message **must** be in **body frame** of the base to conform to [ROS odometry message definition](https://docs.ros.org/en/noetic/api/nav_msgs/html/msg/Odometry.html).
 However, when writing custom localization plugin, velocities should be reported in **world frame**.
 Under the hood, the built-in ROS2 odometry plugin converts the body frame velocities to world frame.

+> [!INFO]
+> Angular velocity source is onboard IMU.

 Localization plugin can be changed in the configuration file.
+A `--plugin` argument can be supplied to `dial-mpc-real` to import a custom localization plugin in the current workspace.

 ### Installing `unitree_sdk2_python`